ALL YOU NEED TO KNOW ABOUT TRAVEL TO SOUTHERN AND EAST AFRICA:

 - We provide round-the-clock support throughout your holiday and are on call in the case of an emergency.

 Although we are a luxury operator providing luxury holidays, we actively seek out special offers and the best possible rates for all of our activities and services.
 While we are able to negotiate accommodation and activities at discounted rates, it is our expert advice, local knowledge, contacts and exceptional customer care that add to the value of a booking through Timeless Africa Safaris.
-So, you may pay a little more than you would if you booked directly but your experience will be far richer.

 - How do I book with Timeless Africa Safaris?